-Work with thought leaders and academic experts in cognition
+Work with thought leaders and academic experts in Cognition

 Companies can benefit from collaborating with academic researchers in the field of Cognition in several ways.
 These experts can provide valuable insights into human cognition, enhance innovation and problem-solving capabilities, optimize decision-making processes, improve user experience and interface design, and contribute to the development of cutting-edge technologies.